 Similarly, Mike Sigle at Napa Group shares the importance of real-time updates for his team, which manages an app used in premium wine auctions.
 The nature of their business requires that they make any new updates within a tight two-week window:

 “The amount of risk goes down exponentially compared to deploying the app on the app store, waiting for it to get reviewed, realizing there’s a bug and taking two or three more days before you can get a fix uploaded.
 That deployment speed is a huge asset for us.”Mike Sigle, SVP of Product Development at Napa Group

 So, with a hybrid approach, you can make sure that your users always get the best experience, with real-time bug fixes and seamless updates.

 4. Speed and performance

-Mobile app performance is absolutely critical to delivering a great user experience.
+Performance is absolutely critical to delivering a great mobile app UX.
 So how does hybrid stack up when it comes to load times, scrolling, and other moments where speed is critical?
 The best way to answer that is to find out for yourself, by checking out the many successful consumer apps built using hybrid technology—From award-winning apps like Sanvello and Sworkit to highly popular apps like Shipt and Untappd.
 Our take?
-Unless you’re building a highly-graphic intensive app, such as a 3D game, a hybrid approach will deliver the speed and performance you need to make your users happy.
+Unless you’re building a highly-graphic intensive app, such as a 3D game, a hybrid app design will deliver the speed and performance you need to make your users happy.

 Want more proof?
 Schedule a Strategy Session with our team and we can help you set up a custom proof of concept (POC) to make sure Ionic can deliver on your requirements.